TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 41/Isaiah 41.29.md

 ---

-Behold, all of them, their works are vanity [and] nought; their molten images are wind and confusion.
+Behold, all of them, their works are vanity and nothing.
+Their molten images are wind and confusion.